|

 Testimony of sense |

-lie, commit adultery, rob, murder, and I elude detection by smooth-tongued
+cheat, lie, commit adultery, rob, murder, and I elude detection by

-villainy.
-Animal in propensity, deceitful in sentiment, fraudulent in purpose,
+smooth-tongued villainy.
+Animal in propensity, deceitful in sentiment,

-resplendency of consuming fire.
-Spirit, bearing opposite testimony, saith:
+shine with the resplendency of consuming fire.
+Spirit, bearing opposite

 Testimony of Soul |